Javis-MA/Javis-MA/README.md

-<h4>Hi, I'm Javis, an <a href="https://www.linkedin.com/in/awajavis/">I’m an IT professional </a> specializing in helpdesk support, troubleshooting, and user training.
+<h4>Hi, I'm Javis, <a href="https://www.linkedin.com/in/awajavis/"> an IT professional </a> specializing in helpdesk support, troubleshooting, and user training.
 I’m passionate about solving technical challenges and enhancing user experiences.
 I enjoy sharing knowledge through automation and documentation.
 Let’s connect.☺</h4>

 <h2>👨‍💻 Information Technology Projects:</h2>